The Year 1812

 Tchaikovsky's festival overture The Year 1812 (1812 год) in E-flat major, Op.
 49 (TH 49 ; ČW 46), popularly known as the 1812 Overture or simply 1812 , was composed and orchestrated between September and November 1880.
 It was commissioned for the opening concert of the All-Russian Arts and Industrial Exhibition scheduled to take place in 1881 in Moscow, and commemorates Russia's defeat of Napoleon in 1812.

-Tchaikovsky noted in the manuscript score that "The bells should be large, and all of the same pitch; they should be struck in the manner of celebratory ringing", and that the cannon should be "the instrument commonly used in the theatre to represent cannon-fire".
+Tchaikovsky noted in the manuscript score that "The bells should be large, and all of the same pitch; they should be struck in the manner of celebratory ringing", and that the cannon should be "The instrument used in theatres to depict a cannon shot" .

 There is also an ad lib. part for military band in the coda.